jensalindgren/todolist/README.md

 ## Colors

-The colors used in this project are: White, Black, #333.
+The colors used in this project are: White, Black, Whitesmoke, #333.
 The colors are used to create a clean and modern look.
+For the buttons I used, rgb(180, 216, 125), rosybrown and #333.

 ## Wireframes